yyhh-org/site/content/migrate-this-blog-from-drupal-to-a-static-site-generator.md

 Category: notebook
 Tags: 'Drupal, SSG, Pelican, SysAdmin'
 Lang: en
+Summary: Moving this long-running blog from Drupal to Pelican and Netlify CMS after hosting limits made maintenance and publishing increasingly difficult.
 ---
 This blog has undergone a few migrations over its 15 years life span.